richard-sebos/articles/CUPS-Samba/Article4/2025-10-19-CUPS-Classes.md

 > *"There's never enough time to do it right, but there's always enough time to do it over."*
 > — Jack Bergman

-This quote has echoed in my head more than once in my career.
-I've worked on projects where a last-minute requirement fundamentally shifted the scope—from what the customer *wanted* to what they truly *needed*.
-Despite the extra effort, I always felt vindicated when, after delivery, a user would say something like, “Too bad it didn’t do *this*—that’s what I really wanted to add.”
+Time and again, I’ve been on projects where the original request missed the mark.
+Only after adapting to shifting needs did the true solution come into view.
+That’s why I never minded the extra effort—because in the end, a user would often say, “That’s what I really wanted all along.”

 That’s why I appreciate projects that build in flexibility from the beginning.
 CUPS, the Common Unix Printing System, is one of those systems that offers just that.
 It includes features that not only handle basic print jobs but also scale up to meet more complex printing needs without re-architecting your environment.
 One of the most overlooked features is **CUPS Classes**, which can simplify everything from load balancing to failover in printer-heavy environments.